 There are lots of reasons to be excited about the 2023 National Jamboree, happening July 19-28, 2023, at the Summit Bechtel Reserve.
-Today, in the first of what will be a series of stories, we look at one of them: the Cultural Showcase.
+Today, we look at one of them: the Cultural Showcase.

 Most experts believe the earliest Americans came from Asia, crossing a land bridge that no longer exists.
 In the 16,000-plus years since then, humans from all over the world have come to America, bringing some elements of their home culture — food, language, customs and traditions — with them.